rapidfort/community-images/community_images/apache/official/README.md

 [![Slack][slack-badge]][slack-link]
 [![FOSSA Status][fossa-badge]][fossa-link]

-# RapidFort hardened image for Apache
+# RapidFort hardened image for Apache Official

-RapidFort’s container optimization process hardened this Apache container.
+RapidFort’s container optimization process hardened this Apache Official container.
 This container is free to use and has no license limitations.

-It is the same as the [Apache Apache][source-image-repo-link] image but more secure.
+It is the same as the [The Docker Community Apache Official][source-image-repo-link] image but more secure.

 Every day, we optimize and harden a variety of Docker Hub’s most famous images.
 Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured containers.
 <br>